syed-islam/syed-islam.github.io/docs/notes/aws-dva/compute.md

 | Single Container Docker | Java SE | Go |
 | Multi Container Docker | Java with Tomcat | Packer Builder
 | Preconfigured Docker|.NET on Windows Server IIS | Ruby|

+### Environment Tiers
+ * Setting up configuration template for the application requires selection.
+ * Potentially both these can be used together decoupled by a SQS to transfer messages between the environments.
+ * Additional customization can be done via ```Elastic Beanstalk Configuration``` files within the application source code written in json or yaml.
+Saved with ```.config``` extension inside ```.ebextensions``` folder inside source code.

+#### Web Server Tier
+Typically uses the following components:
+ * Route53 - handles the CNAME record and alias for using the DNS name with a ELB
+ * ELB - Should have at least one ELB for load balancing
+ * EC2 Autoscaling Group - Handles scale-in and scale-out
+ * EC2 Instances - Part of the ASG that handles the requests. **Host Manager** is installed enabling the following:
+   *   aid in the deployment of your application,
+   *   collates different metrics and different events from the EC2 instance which can then be reviewed from within the console or via the AWS CLI or API,
+   *   generates instance-level events, it monitors both the application log files and the application server itself.
+   *   It will also patch instance components,
+   *   it will manage the log files, allowing them to be published at S3.
+ * Security Group - Provides instance protection for EC2.
+Will by default allow HTTP traffic/ port 80.

+#### Worker Tier
+Back-end processing tasks usually dealing with a SQS.
+Typical components:
+  * SQS - This will be created if one doesn't exist that is configured
+  * IAM Service Role - For the EC2 instances to be able to access and interact with the SQS
+  * EC2 Autoscaling Group - Handles scale-in and scale-out
+  * EC2 Instances - Does the work of pulling data from SQS. **Daemon** installed on EC2 to pull data from SQS and send data to application.

+### Deployment Option of Elastic Beanstalk

+#### All at once (Default)
+ * Default
+ * Rolls out all the resource at the same time.
+May disrupt if the existing is already in use.

+#### Rolling
+ * Minimizes disruption to existing usage
+ * Deploy application and batches and move forward as batches succeed
+ * Can serve request while the gradual roll out happens.

+#### Rolling with additional batch
+ * Application availability is completely minimized by using additional batches of resources and replaces one batch at a time to reduce the impact on usage

+#### Immutable
+ * A completely second environment is created separately
+ * Doubles the environment until the new environment is setup and ready to serve traffic
+ * Destroys the old environment once all health checks passed.

+### Monitoring and Health checks
+ * Cloudwatch metrics at 5 min intervals as done by default in other approaches.
+ * Health check is not determined based on these metrics

+#### Status Checks
+ * If **ELB** exists within the environment, it sends request to EC2 every 10s for health check
+ * If no ELB, then **EC2 Instance Status Check** is used determine the health

+#### Other Checks
+ * High level check of the environment are also done automatically.
+ * **Web Tier** - ASG has at least one healthy EC2, Correct settings in Route53 (CNAME redirect to correct ELB), Security Group allows port 80 inbound
+ * **Worker Tier** - SQS being polled every 3 mins at minimum.

+#### Basic Health Reporting
+ * Gray - Update in progress
+ * Green - Environment passed recent health check and at least one instance available
+ * Yellow - Environment failed one or more health check, some requests failing
+ * Red - Environment failed three of more health check, unavailable and constantly failing.

+#### Enhanced Health Reporting
+ * Ok - Passed all health checks
+ * Warning - extended time to progress and some failures
+ * Degraded - high number of failures
+ * Severe - excessive number of failures
+ * Pending - operations in progress
+ * Unknown - insufficient data
+ * Suspended - Not monitored

 ## Lambda